Hysteresis in the freeze-thaw cycle of emulsions and suspensions: Overall particle displacement during one freeze-thaw cycle

+In an effort to explain our experimental observations using the theoretical model, we include secondary effects not accounted for in the main model but introduced previously \cite{park2006encapsulation,meijer2024frozen}.
+We include the effect of the volume change of water during phase change.
+This gives rise to an extra force $\mathbf{F}_{\mathrm{vol}}$ on the object, that originates from alterations to the fluid flow at the base of the particle during its interaction with the moving front, leading to changes in the particle velocity.
+Typically, $\mathbf{F}_{\mathrm{vol}} \propto V \left(\rho_l - \rho_s \right) / \rho_l$ and changes with the \textit{sign} of the velocity, as well as the extent of the change in density between the solid ($\rho_s$) and the liquid ($\rho_l$).
+Incorporating this force into the model (see Ref.\cite{meijer2024frozen} for details) we obtain a slightly adjust model that allows for comparison to the experimental results.

-Now, by numerically solving the system of equations \citep{meijer2024frozen} one can model the interaction between a spherical object and an advancing solidification front, hence modelling the freezing process until the particle begins to be engulfed.
-For the consecutive thawing process, we flip the sign of $V$ and let the front retract.
-The typical interaction we observe for these type of simulations, represented by the theoretically determined $l_{\mathrm{int}}/R$, is shown in the inset of Fig.\,\ref{fig:4}\,(a).
+For the PS particle interacting with the solidification front, the inset of Fig.\,\ref{fig:4}\,(a) shows the typical interaction we observe, represented by the theoretically determined $l_{\mathrm{int}}/R$.
 Unsurprisingly, the freezing stage (blue data) is qualitatively nicely recovered and agrees with the experimental observation.
 Remarkably, when letting the front retract (red data), the model is actually able to predict the additional push in the opposite direction of its motion, already observed experimentally.
-Just as the particle has exited the ice, the particle-front distance has become very small again and the repelling force $\mathbf{F}_{\Pi}$ becomes significant again.
+Just as the particle has exited the ice, the particle-front distance has become very small and the repelling force $\mathbf{F}_{\Pi}$ becomes significant again.
 It therefore seems that the current model is capable of making valuable predictions on the displacement of PS particles in a strongly repulsive system, characterised by a large critical velocity (see Fig.\,\ref{fig:1}\,(e)).
-The model is also able to replicate the fact that at faster rates of retraction this features becomes less and less pronounced.
+It should be noted that the model assumes that the particle and the front are sufficiently close together that the lubrication approximation in the thin liquid film remains valid.
+As this gap increases in size, during the retraction of the front, this assumption will not hold any longer.
+The model thus only provides valuable insights during the early stages of the front retraction and is currently not able to make predictions for the later stages of the thawing process.
+Extending the theoretical framework to take this into account is beyond the scope of this paper.